Events - Month View

 * Prizes and awards for age group podium finishers in the Medio and Gran Fondos

-Starts at the west side of the Target parking lot, 1200 E 2nd St. This is for people who are new to cycling, want to try out their new bikes or simply want a break from the norm.
+Starts in front of Edmond City Hall (Littler & Main).
+This is for people who are new to cycling, want to try out their new bikes or simply want a break from the norm.
 Our pace is between 8-11 mph (no faster) and we ride about 10-13 miles.
 It is definitely a leisurely adult ride.

 Meers Volunteer Fire Station